-Reduce your carbon footprint outside
+Reduce your carbon footprint of outside

 Effects of Climate Change on our environment